tacofoundation/tacofoundation.github.io/docs/specification.md

 ## **Annex B: HISTORY**

 TACO was born in Valencia, Spain, at the Image and Signal Processing ([ISP](https://isp.uv.es/)) group of the Universitat de València.
 Every Friday, we met at [TIKITACO](https://tkotacos.com/) - a one-euro taco restaurant - to talk about series, anime, memes, data, and sometimes new deep learning papers.
-The regular crew was Julio Contreras, Oscar Pellicer, and me (@csaybar).
-When David Montero ([University of Leipzig](https://rsc4earth.de/)) visited the city, he always joined us too.
+The regular crew was Julio Contreras, Oscar Pellicer, Simon Donike, Chen Ma ([HIT](https://en.hit.edu.cn/)), and me (@csaybar).
+When David Montero ([University of Leipzig](https://rsc4earth.de/)) visited, he always joined us.

 During one of those Friday meetings, frustrated after spending over a month harmonizing deep learning datasets for cloud detection, we sketched a general solution.
 We wanted something simple for our problems and ISP datasets.
 That day, TACOv1 was born - a format with a new BLOB structure and Parquet metadata.
 The idea was simple: build the infrastructure around GDAL and the DataFrame concept.
 We converted some datasets to TACOv1, shared the idea with friends, and got valuable feedback.